Heterogeneous Self-Supervised Acoustic Pre-Training with Local Constraints: Introduction

 Since labeled data is expensive to obtain while unlabeled data is readily available, a common practice in machine learning is a two-stage approach where a large amount of unlabeled data is first used for self-supervised pre-training and the pre-trained foundation model is then fine-tuned using labeled data in downstream tasks.
 In speech related applications, self-supervised pre-training has been actively investigated and broadly used \cite{baevski2019vq,baevski2020wav2vec,hsu2021hubert,Chiu_Bestrq}.

-When carrying out self-supervised acoustic pre-training using unlabeled data, it is inevitable to deal with data heterogeneity as the large amount of training data may come from various sources (e.g. domains and languages) bearing different acoustic characteristics.
+When carrying out self-supervised acoustic pre-training using unlabeled data, it is inevitable to deal with data heterogeneity as the large amount of training data may come from various sources (e.g., domains and languages) bearing different acoustic characteristics.
 The conventional approach to self-supervised pre-training mixes all data together and minimizes the averaged loss.
-A drawback of this strategy is that a low averaged global loss does not guarantee a low loss for each source of the heterogeneous data.
+A drawback of this strategy is that a low average global loss does not guarantee a low loss for each source of the heterogeneous data.
 In this paper, we propose a new self-supervised pre-training approach.
-In this approach, in addition to the averaged global loss across all heterogeneous data sources, we also impose constraints that require each source of the heterogeneous data also reach its local loss equilibrium after $K$-step gradient descent initialized from the model.
-Such constraints on local stationarity will ensure that, when optimizing the averaged loss, a good feature representation for each source is also preserved.
-We formulate this self-supervised pre-training with equilibrium constraints (PTEC) as a bilevel optimization problem \cite{liu2021investigating,crockett2022bilevel,chen2023learning,lu2023meta,franceschi2018bilevel} where the upper (a.k.a. leader) problem is the conventional averaged global loss across all data sources while the lower (a.k.a. follower) problem is the local loss of each data source.
+In this approach, in addition to the averaged global loss across all heterogeneous data sources, we also impose constraints that require each source of the heterogeneous data to reach its local loss optimum after $K$-step gradient descent initialized from the model.
+Such constraints on the local optimum will ensure that, when optimizing the averaged loss, a good feature representation for each source is also preserved.
+We formulate this self-supervised pre-training with local constraints (PTLOC) as a bilevel optimization problem \cite{liu2021investigating,crockett2022bilevel,chen2023learning,lu2023meta,franceschi2018bilevel} where the upper problem is the averaged global loss across all data sources, while the lower problem is the local loss of each data source.
 We use the first-order approximation method to solve this bilevel optimization problem and discuss its connection with model-agnostic meta-learning (MAML) \cite{finn2017model}.

-We build pre-trained acoustic models using the proposed PTEC approach and conduct downstream automatic speech recognition (ASR) tasks on two scenarios.
+We build pre-trained acoustic models using the proposed PTLOC approach and conduct downstream automatic speech recognition (ASR) tasks on two scenarios.
 One scenario uses speech data from multiple domains and the other uses multilingual speech data.
-We compare the performance of PTEC with that of the conventional self-supervised pre-trained models.
-Our experimental results show that the proposed PTEC approach can give rise to a better pre-trained model with superior adaptivity in downstream ASR fine-tuning tasks.
+We compare the performance of PTLOC with that of the conventional self-supervised pre-trained models.
+Our experiments show that the proposed PTLOC can give rise to a better pre-trained model with superior adaptivity in downstream ASR fine-tuning (FT) tasks.